Grand Central Terminal: Decline

 In 1947, over 65 million people traveled through Grand Central, an all-time high.
 The station's decline came soon afterward with the beginning of the Jet Age and the construction of the Interstate Highway System.
 There were multiple proposals to alter the terminal, including several replacing the station building with a skyscraper; none of the plans were carried out.
 Though the main building site was not redeveloped, the Pan Am Building (now the MetLife Building) was erected just to the north, opening in 1963.

 In 1968, New York Central, facing bankruptcy, merged with the Pennsylvania Railroad to form the Penn Central Railroad.
 The new corporation proposed to demolish Grand Central Terminal and replace it with a skyscraper, as the Pennsylvania Railroad had done with the original Penn Station in 1963.
 However, the New York City Landmarks Preservation Commission, which had designated Grand Central a city landmark in 1967, refused to consider the plans.
 The resulting lawsuit went to the Supreme Court of the United States, which ruled in favor of the city.
 After Penn Central went into bankruptcy in 1970, it retained title to Grand Central Terminal.
 When Penn Central reorganized as American Premier Underwriters (APU) in 1994, it retained ownership of Penn Central.
 In turn, APU was absorbed by American Financial Group.

 Grand Central and the surrounding neighborhood became dilapidated during the 1970s, and the interior of Grand Central was dominated by huge advertisements, which included the Kodak Colorama photos and the Westclox "Big Ben" clock.
 In 1975, Donald Trump bought the Commodore Hotel to the east of the terminal for $10 million and then worked out a deal with Jay Pritzker to transform it into one of the first Grand Hyatt hotels.
 Grand Central Terminal was listed on the National Register of Historic Places in 1975 and declared a National Historic Landmark in the following year.
-This period was marked by a bombing on September 10, 1976, when a group of Croatian nationalists planted a bomb in a coin locker at Grand Central Terminal and hijacked a plane; the bomb was not disarmed properly, and the explosion injured three NYPD officers and killed one bomb squad specialist.
+This period was marked by a bombing on September 10, 1976, when a group of Croatian nationalists planted a bomb in a coin locker at Grand Central Terminal and hijacked a plane; the bomb exploded while being disarmed and injured three NYPD officers and killed one bomb squad specialist.

 The terminal was used for intercity transit until 1991.
 Amtrak, the national rail system formed in 1971, ran its last train from Grand Central on April 6, 1991, upon the completion of the Empire Connection on Manhattan's West Side.
 The connection allowed trains using the Empire Corridor from Albany, Toronto, and Montreal to use Penn Station.
 However, some Amtrak trains used Grand Central during the summers of 2017 and 2018 due to maintenance at Penn Station.